notshi/dquery/readme.md

 Tables are where the data is stored and From specifies which tables to look at to get them.

 For most queries, we are only looking at the `xson` table.
-The `xson` table includes the entire IATI activity elements, as well as non-standard attributes and extensions.
+The `xson` table includes the entire IATI activity and organisation elements, as well as non-standard attributes and extensions.

 Multiple table names are separated by a comma `,`.